ihmeuw/vivarium/docs/source/concepts/lookup.rst

 Constructing Lookup Tables from a Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Components can to register lookup tables to be built by specifying
+Components can register lookup tables to be built by specifying
 a ``data_sources`` block in their ``configuration_defaults`` property.
 As a basic example, DiseaseModel in ``vivarium_public_health`` has the following
 ``data_sources`` configuration:

 .. code-block:: python

     @property